sajjadGG/book-python/advanced/oop/relations.rst

         database relation is often described as "normalized" if it meets third normal form. [#WikipediaDatabaseNormalization]_ [#Codd1972]_

-    SQL
-    Structured Query Language
-        Domain-specific language used in programming and designed for managing data held in a relational database management system (RDBMS), or for stream processing in a relational data stream management system (RDSMS).
-It is particularly useful in handling structured data, i.e. data incorporating relations among entities and variables. [#WikipediaSQL]_ [#RFC6922]_

-    SELECT
-        SQL language operation to retrieve data from the database

-    INSERT
-        SQL language operation to put data to the database

-    UPDATE
-        SQL language operation to modify data in the database

-    JOIN
-        SQL language operation to retrieve data from the database from multiple tables and merge them

     big-data
         Big data is a field that treats ways to analyze, systematically extract information from, or otherwise deal with data sets that are